1991-glitch/alx-low_level_programming/0x0D-preprocessor/README.md

-a function-like macro ABS(x) that computes the absolute value of a number x
+ header file that defines a macro named SIZE as an abbreviation for the token 1024